kawansoft/SympleGit-Java/README.md

 This version of the command provides full commit messages and metadata for each commit, which can be quite substantial for large repositories.

-## The Wrapper Classes API
+## The Facilitator API

-## Extending SympleGit using Artificial Intelligence
+## Extending SympleGit API using Artificial Intelligence